AhmedsZamzam/Confluent-AWS-IoT-Core-Emissions-Solution/README.md

     );
     ```

-4. Create a ksqlDB that holds the latest average of the 10 most recent NOx level readings.
+4. Create a ksqlDB table that holds the latest average of the 10 most recent NOx level readings.
 Paste the following into the query box:
     ```
     CREATE TABLE NOX_LATEST_AVERAGE AS
     SELECT DEVICE_ID,